jojozhuang/jojozhuang.github.io/_posts/2016-03-04-video-is-not-loaded-properly-from-iis-localhost.md

 ---
 layout: post
 key: blog
-title: "Cannot open mp4 video file from localhost"
+title: "Video Is Not Loaded Properly From IIS Localhost"
 date: 2016-03-04
-tags: [IIS, MIME]
+tags: [IIS, MIME Type]
 ---

 I'm building a web application with ASP.NET MVC in Visual Studio 2015.
 When testing the app, I found one page can't load a video file.
 Web browser is unable to play the mp4 video.
 If I copy the video URL(eg. http://localhost:22962/204304/Video/lecture.mp4) to Chrome's address bar, it can be accessed but without being played.
-That means the URL is correct, but somehow the video can't be played.
+That means the URL is correct, but somehow there is another cause which stops the video from being played.

 After Google searching, I found the cause--the .mp4 MIME type is not configured in IIS.
 If your app needs to deal with mp4 files, you should make sure `.mp4` is in the MIME type list of IIS website.
 Create one if it doesn't exist.
 ![MIME Type](/public/pics/2016-03-04/iismime.png)